New York Arrows

 The New York Arrows were an indoor soccer team that played in the original Major Indoor Soccer League (MISL) from 1978 to 1984.
-They won the first four MISL championships.
+They were the MISL's first dynasty, winning the first four championships.

 History

 Preparing for the first season

 In 1978, the New York Arrows began their first season as an indoor soccer team in the newly-established Major Indoor Soccer League (MISL).
 They were owned by Bernie Rodin, and John Luciani who also owned the Rochester Lancers of the North American Soccer League.
 While preparing for the MISL's inaugural season, the Arrows' imported nearly the entire roster of the Lancers, which played a spring-to-fall schedule.

-However, the Arrows did make one significant, and crucial, addition: they signed Steve Zungul, a virtually unknown Yugoslavian player.
-Zungul was a seasoned outdoor player from HNK Hajduk Split who had gained the approval of the Yugoslavia Football Federation to play outside of his native country for a few months.
-When he refused to return to Hajduk, the Yugoslavia Football Federation obtained a ruling from FIFA forbidding any outdoor team from signing him.
-This ruled out nearly every club in the world, and forced Zungul to sign with a team in the newly established MISL.
+However, the Arrows did make one significant, and crucial, addition: they signed Slaviša "Steve" Zungul, a virtually unknown Yugoslavian player.
+Zungul was a seasoned outdoor player from HNK Hajduk Split who had gained permission of the Yugoslavia Football Federation to play outside of his native country for a few months.
+In truth, he planned to defect to the West and play in the MISL for a few years before jumping to the North American Soccer League once things settled down.
+When it became apparent he had no intention of returning to Hajduk, the Yugoslavia Football Federation obtained a ruling from FIFA forbidding any FIFA-sanctioned outdoor team from signing him.
+This ruled out nearly every outdoor club in the world, and forced Zungul to stay with the non-FIFA MISL.

 On December 22, 1978, the New York Arrows kicked off the first season of MISL, playing in the league's first game, at home versus the Cincinnati Kids.

 Champions

 The decision to import the Lancers paid off, as the Arrows finished second out of six teams.
 Only the Houston Summit had a better record, but it was the Arrows who took the title, defeating the Philadelphia Fever.

-The Arrows finished first in their division the next three years, before taking the titles over the Houston Summit (1979–80) and the St. Louis Steamers (1980–81 and 1981–82).
+The Arrows dominated the league for the next three years, winning three consecutive division titles, then defending the league crown three consecutive times against the Houston Summit (1979–80) and the St. Louis Steamers (1980–81 and 1981–82).